Student, do you know your rights?

 If you are not a Finnish citizen, you may be entitled to financial aid with education in Finland if

-- you are registered as a permanent resident of Finland in the population register system and
+- you are registered as a permanent resident of Finland in the population registration system and

 If you are in Finland for the express purpose of attending school, you are not eligible for financial aid from Finland.